chris-neely/minimal-mistakes/_posts/2017-08-26-okta-scripts-part-2.md

 $userlist = Import-CSV -Path "$path" -Header "email"
 ```

 Now we need to loop through the list of imported email addresses and attempt to add each one to the group.
-For this we will use a foreach loop and then attempt a set of api calls against each email address in the list.
+For this we will use a `foreach` loop and then attempt a set of api calls against each email address in the list.

 ```
 ### Loop through each item in the list
 foreach ($user in $userlist) {
 ```

-Within the foreach loop we will need to define a variable with the users email address.
+Within the foreach loop we will need to define a variable `$email` with the user's email address.

 ```
 ### Variable for user's email address
 $email = $user.email
 ```

 Next we will use a `try` and `catch` statement to attempt to add the user to the group and then catch the error if it is not successful.
 You cannot use the Okta API to add a member to a group by email address, so we need to get the user's Okta uid.

 In the code below we define the `$webrequest` variable to store the result of our api call.
-In the `Invoke-WebRequest` cmdlet we need to define our `$headers`, our `Method`, our `uri`, and then we are also going to add `ErrorAction:Stop` parameter to the cmdlet so if there is an error it will stop processing the rest of the `try` statement and go directly to the catch and the end of the script.
+In the `Invoke-WebRequest` cmdlet we need to define our `$headers`, our `Method`, our `uri`, and then we are also going to add `ErrorAction:Stop` parameter to the cmdlet so if there is an error it will stop processing the rest of the `try` statement and go directly to the catch at the end of the script.

-If there is an error with the API request the remaining code will be skipped and the `catch` will be processed.
+If there is an error with the API request the remaining code in the `try` statement will be skipped and the `catch` will be processed.
 Our catch here simply writes an error code to the console so we know what went wrong.
-Usually you will see something like a 404 code which means a user with that login was not found.
+Usually you will see something like a 404 code which in this case means a user with that login was not found.

 Keep in mind we are using nested `try` and `catch` statements in this script.
-I recommend looking at the entire script to get a better idea of how the code flows.
+I recommend looking at the [entire script](https://github.com/chris-neely/okta-admin-scripts/blob/master/put-oktaGroupMembers.ps1) to get a better idea of how the code flows.
 I've changed some of the ordering and removed the nested portions in this explanation so the code is easier to follow.

-After we make the api call we will then parse the json in the result using `ConvertFrom-Json`.
+After we make the api call we will then parse the JSON in the result using `ConvertFrom-Json`.
 We will then select the user's Okta id and store it in the `$uid` variable.

 For additional information on this specific api request you can review the Okta documentation for [getting a user with login](https://developer.okta.com/docs/api/resources/users.html#get-user-with-login).